lu-cs-sde/metadl-jastaddparser/README.md

 JastAddParser input files use a syntax similar to Beaver's, with some slight differences.
 Beaver supports a number of options to be specified at the start of a parser specification.
 Of these options, JastAddParser recognizes `%header`, `%embed` and `%goal`. `%typeof` and `%terminals` are generated automatically from the JastAddParser input file.

 Production rules are augmented by an (optional) Java class name at the start of the production, which JastAddParser uses to generate a corresponding `%typeof` option.
+In productions containing optional symbols or lists, JastAddParser will automatically introduce subclasses to JastAdd's `ASTNode`.
 JastAddParser also attempts to automatically generate variable aliases for all symbols in a production rule, in order to make them available in action routines.

 For more details, see the unit tests in the `testcases` directory.